athomasoriginal/clojurescript-30/README.md

 - [Install Java]
 - [Install Clojure CLI Tools]

-The above are geared towards **OSX** users.
+The above are for **OSX** users.
 For non-osx, please see [setup your development environment].

 ## Running Projects

 Each project has it's own README with guides for how to run them.
-For the most part, they all start the same, but if you run across a poject and the run instructions are different it's because I was demoing other ways to run a vanilla CLJS project.
+For the most part, they are all run in the same way, but if you run across a poject and the run instructions are different it's because I am demoing other ways to run a vanilla CLJS project.

 ## Editor Setup